rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 There are six parts to this guide:

+1. [Building and Debugging to `rustc`][p1]: Contains information that should be useful no matter how you are contributing, about building, debugging, profiling, etc.
-1. [Building, Debugging, and Contributing to `rustc`][p1]: Contains information that should be useful no matter how you are contributing, such as procedures for contribution, building the compiler, etc.
+2. [Contributing to `rustc`][p1-5]: Contains information that should be useful no matter how you are contributing, about procedures for contribution, stabilizing features, etc.
 2. [High-Level Compiler Architecture][p2]: Discusses the high-level architecture of the compiler and stages of the compile process.
 3. [Source Code Representation][p3]: Describes the process of taking raw source code from the user and